Robert Kasperczyk

-Robert Kasperczyk (born 22 January 1967) is a Polish football manager and former footballer.
-He most recently was the manager of Podbeskidzie Bielsko-Biała.
+Robert Kasperczyk (born 22 January 1967) is a Polish professional football manager and former player who was most recently in charge of Sandecja Nowy Sącz.

 He left Podbeskidzie Bielsko-Biała at the end of June 2021, after being relegated from 2020–21 Ekstraklasa and not having his contract extended.
 He served as head coach of the above-mentioned team from 22 December 2020.